jacklule/DataVizReadingsVideos/AnnotatedDataViz.md

 ###Annotated List of Readings and Videos on Data Visualization

-Please enter your one-paragraph summary and review of a video, presentation or reading taken from each link below.
+Please enter below your one-paragraph summary and review of a video, presentation or reading taken from each link below.

 - [40 Videos on Data Visualization from Visual Loop](http://visualoop.com/blog/2654/40-must-see-videos-about-data-visualization-and-infographics)
 - [30 Presentations on Data Visualization from Visual Loop](http://visualoop.com/blog/181/30-great-presentations-for-people-interested-in-data-visualization)

 Borrowing from Melody Kramer's, excellent [Learning GitHub Without One Line of Code](http://melodykramer.github.io/2015/04/06/learning-github-without-one-line-of-code/), here are instructions on how to contribute to this list:

-Anyone can add to this list.
-To add to the list,

-Click the fork button, which you'll find on the top right corner of this page.
+- If you are reading this page, you are likely logged into GitHub.
+If so, then merely click the fork button, which you will find on the top right corner of this page.
-In blue, you should now see your username / PublicMedia, then underneath, that it was forked from melodykramer.
-You're now ready to edit your own version of PublicMedia, which you will merge into the original once your edits are finished.
+- In blue, you should now see your username /DataVizReadingsVideos, then underneath, that it was forked from jacklule.
+You're now ready to edit your own version of DataVizReadingsVideo, which you can then merge into the original once your edits are finished.True collaboration!
 You should see a link in blue a little ways down that says README.md.
 Click that link.
 On the right side of the page, you should now see small icons in a horizontal row: a monitor, a pencil, and a trash.
 Click on the pencil to edit the page.